alexbarten/devguides/how_to_setup_a_python_project.md

 ## Create your project environment and create a Git repository

+Why would you create a Git repository?
+Git does several things for you.
+1. It adds discipline.
+You create or change code, you stage the changes, you commit the changes and think about the consequences while you do it.
+1. It creates an unbreakable trail of changes.
+You can see through the history of your developed solutions, and fall back to an older state, or analyze when you introduced an error.
+1. As you add files to the repository, you think about its size, about its functionality and about the current state of things.
+What to release?
+What to postpone?
+Because you add these formal steps of committing changes, you are more aware of each step you take.

+So, how to create a Git repository?
 1. Create a folder (for instance by using the VSCode terminal (open with *control ,*)
 1. Navigate into the folder from the terminal